TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents

 \section{Trajectory Search Rollout Search Strategies}

 We instantiate TSR with three concrete search strategies inspired by test-time scaling~\citep{snell2024scalingllmtesttimecompute}: best-of-$N$, beam search, and shallow lookahead.
 All three methods sample candidate actions from the current policy $\pi_\theta$ and use a scoring function $S$ to retain higher-scoring trajectories for policy optimization.
 The examples below use Sokoban for illustration, where early box pushes can create irreversible deadlocks.
 However, the same strategies apply generally to any multi-turn environment in which candidate actions can be evaluated using available rewards or state-based feedback. \refig{fig:TSR_variants} provides a conceptual overview of how best-of-$N$, beam search, and shallow lookahead modify rollout generation in multi-turn RL.

-\paragraph{Best-of-$N$.} From a given Sokoban state, the policy samples $N$ complete rollouts independently.
-Trajectories that commit early to irreversible moves (e.g., pushing a box into a dead-end) terminate with low return.
+\paragraph{Best-of-$N$.} From a given initial state, the policy samples $N$ complete rollouts independently.
+In Sokoban, some sampled trajectories may commit early to irreversible moves, such as pushing a box into a wall or corner, and therefore terminate with low return.
 Other trajectories may preserve maneuverability and eventually solve the puzzle.
 Best-of-$N$ scores the completed rollouts and retains the highest-scoring trajectory, or the top-$L$ trajectories, for policy optimization.
 Because selection occurs only after full trajectories are generated, best-of-$N$ improves rollout quality but does not actively steer intermediate decisions.

 \paragraph{Beam Search.} Beam search performs selection at the level of partial trajectories.
 At each turn, the policy samples candidate actions for each active prefix, and TSR scores the resulting environment outcomes using $S$.
 The search then retains the top-$B$ prefixes and prunes the rest.
 In Sokoban, this allows the search to discard prefixes that move toward dead-end configurations while preserving alternative branches that keep future pushes feasible.
 Thus, beam search can recover from locally attractive but irreversible decisions by maintaining multiple candidate futures in parallel.